 3. Sedation

-In most cases, a patient doesn’t need sedation while installing a dental crown but patients who have a dental phobia might need it.
-If you choose to have your child sedated just now that it will be an extra charge.
+In most cases, a patient doesn’t need sedation while installing a dental crown, but patients who have a dental phobia might need it.
+If you choose to have your child sedated just now, it will be an extra charge.

 4. Number of Crowns Needed

 The more crowns you require, the higher the cost of dental crowns.
 A single crown could cost you between $500 to $3,000.
-If you need two crowns for your child’s teeth the cost will be between $1,000 to $6,000 and so on.
+If you need two crowns for your child’s teeth, the cost will be between $1,000 and $6,000.

 5. Experience of a Dentist